Biography

 Relocation & Education

-After the first Gulf War, as the bloody offensive against the Kurds mired deeper, she fled to Turkey.
-That was very shortly after she had become disillusioned with the human rights situation and political and social degradation of her birth country.
-Because of her activism and outspoken political views, she applied for political asylum in a third country, where she relocated.
+After the first Gulf War, as the bloody offensive against the Kurds mired deeper, the situation in her birth country continued to deteriorate, forcing her to leave.
+Because of her activism and outspoken views, she applied for political asylum in the peaceful part of the world.

-She learned a foreign language in record time and attended a distinguished university with the goal of studying the genetics of health, disease and disease-related microorganisms.
-Her master's thesis focused on a genome-sequencing project that dealt with examining the biological function of newly discovered genes.
+Following her relocation, she learned a foreign language in record time and attended a distinguished university with the goal of studying the genetics of health, disease and disease-related microorganisms.
+Her master's thesis focused on a genome-sequencing project dealing with examining the biological function of newly discovered genes.
 She also earned a PhD in global health and cancer epidemiology and has served as a peer-reviewer for high-profile medical journals and as a researcher in inherited diseases at a leading university hospital.

 Preeminent Human Rights Leader